When was the last time you played like nobody was watching?

 Thanks to generous support from the SF Arts Commission, we're able to offer these workshops at no cost to participants.
 This grant allows us to remove financial barriers and create truly accessible spaces for BIPOC women+ to explore, play, and heal together.

-This collaboration with iWest Institute (Institute for Embodied PlayWork and Drama Therapy Training) brings professional drama therapy techniques to our community.
+This collaboration with iWest Institute (Institute for Developmental Transformations and Drama Therapy Training) brings professional drama therapy techniques to our community.

 Meet Your Playful Healing Companion